rmosquito/vcv-mosquito/README.md

 Hopefully it’s apparent from the lines on the panel, but if the oscillator buttons on the left hand side are lit up, that means the oscillator in question is tied to the v/oct input.
 As I said, I’m more interested in pitched sounds, so I’ve never actually unlinked the bottom oscillator… but maybe you’ll want to for something?
 Let me know if that button should stay or go.

-The “waveform” knob (and CV input) switches between 16 (8-bit) waveforms.
+The "waveform" knob (and CV input) switches between 16 (8-bit) waveforms.
 The interpolate button lets you interpolate between those waveforms, wavetable synth style.
 I like the harshness of no interpolation, but you may like interpolated… niceness.

 RIGHT NOW, if all the amplitude knobs are all at 12 o’clock, the signal should be clean.
 Turning them past 12 will result in wavefolding.
 The "Boost" button makes that easier to avoid or exploit, depending on your prefernce.

 Tip: turning down the main (lower) oscillator all the way and leaving the other two oscillator up (especially when unlinked from v/oct leads to very formatanty, VOSIM type sounds.
 Because… that’s basically VOSIM.

-The “smooth” knob (and CV input) is the most subtle bit.
+The "smooth" knob (and CV input) is the most subtle bit.
 Part of the original Casio spec for PD involved applying an envelope so that the harsh sync sounds are attenuated.
 Counter clockwise, you get the maximum harsh sync sound.
 (In my physical module, I just had a switch, but I thought a jack might be useful for more evolving, subtle sounds.
 Not really my hat, but it may be yours.)

 ## pulseCzar